-If the student wishes to, they can then have this decision reviewed by undertaking the next stage of the review process within 2 school days of receiving the resolution/decision, regardless of absence (see following page).
+If the student wishes to, they can then have this decision reviewed by undertaking the next stage of the review process within 2 school days (see following page).

-To appeal an illness/misadventure, malpractice, zero mark, assessment application decision or assessment task result:
+To appeal an illness/misadventure. malpractice. zero mark. assessment application decision or assessment task result:

-Step 1 - Collect a form
+- Step 1 Collect a form - a.

-a.
 Students must obtain an Application for Review Form (Form D) from the school website or Deputy Principal.

 Step 2 - Submit the application within 2 school days from original decision a.
-Students must submit their application form, along with supporting documentation including the original assessment task and feedback and written request to head teacher, to the Deputy Principal within two school days of original decision, regardless of student absence.
+Students must submit their application form, along with supporting documentation, to the Deputy Principal within two school days of original decision.

 - a.
-The application and additional documentation will be considered by the Assessment ReviewPanel. - b.
+The application and additional documentation will be considered by the Assessment Review Panel. - b.
 The decision will be communicated to the relevant head teacher, class teacher and student.